Welcome to today's edition of the Rush 24-7 podcast.

 You can't engage in voter fraud.

-And so here come the race baiters again, the Reverend Doc, hmm, and Reverend Sharpton who can't let go of the old we're all in slavery and bondage, and they do this on purpose.
+And so here come the race baiters again, the Reverend Doc and Reverend Sharpton, who can't let go of the old, we're all in slavery and bondage, and they do this on purpose.

-Portray them as idiots, portray them as incompetents, portray them as uh as as still in bondage and in slavery, and convince them that the whole world's out to get them because they're black.
+Portray them as idiots, portray them as incompetents, portray them as still in bondage and in slavery, and convince them that the whole world's out to get them because they're black.

-There's poll tax is, and that's that's a loaded phrase to call this a poll tax because everybody's taught from the civil rights days of age-old gone by that the poll tax was the invention of evil white Republicans to keep poor blacks from being able to show up when it was segregationist Democrats who came up with ideas like that.
+Poll tax is, and that's a loaded phrase to call this a poll tax because everybody's taught from the civil rights days of age-old gone by that the poll tax was the invention of evil white Republicans to keep poor blacks from being able to show up when it was segregationist Democrats who came up with ideas like that.

-The uh the justices are gonna hear arguments early next year in a challenge to an Indiana law that requires voters to present photo ID before casting their ballots.
+The justices are going to hear arguments early next year in a challenge to an Indiana law that requires voters to present photo ID before casting their ballots.

 The state has defended the law as a way to combat voter fraud.